fbpx ...Skip to content

 Eid ul-Adha (‘Festival of Sacrifice’) is one of the most important festivals in the Muslim calendar.
 The festival remembers the prophet Ibrahim’s willingness to sacrifice his son when Allah (swt) ordered him to.

-According to the Umm al-Qura Calendar of Saudi Arabia, Eid ul Adha is predicted to fall on Tuesday, June 28, 2023.
+According to the Umm al-Qura Calendar, Eid ul-Adha in 2025 is expected to fall on Friday, 6 June 2025.

 Eid ul-Adha celebrates the time when Ibrahim had a dream which he believed was a message from Allah asking him to sacrifice his son Isma’il as an act of obedience to God.
 The devil tempted Ibrahim by saying he should disobey Allah and spare his son.
 As Ibrahim was about to kill his son, Allah stopped him and gave him a lamb to sacrifice instead.